blade-ui-kit/blade-icons/readme.md

 ];
 ```

-If the ID attributes of the icons in your spritesheet have a prefix, you can configure that using the `sprite_prefix` option:
+If the ID attributes of the SVGs in your spritesheet have a prefix, you can configure that using the `sprite_prefix` option:

 ```php
 <?php